andrewcropper/iggp/README.md

 # Inductive general game playing dataset

-This repository contains the first version of the GGP dataset, which is discussed in detail in the paper:
+This repository contains the first version of the IGGP dataset, which is discussed in detail in the paper:

 A. Cropper, R. Evans, and M. Law.
 [Inductive general game playing](http://andrewcropper.com/pubs/mlj19-iggp.pdf).
 Machine learning (accepted).